- 7 Most Effective Exercises Pictures

 Footwear for your foot type

-One of the plusses of walking is that you don't need lots of fancy equipment, but shoes can make a difference.
+One of the advantages of walking is that you don't need lots of fancy equipment, but shoes can make a difference.
 There are many athletic shoe types to choose from: running, walking, cross-training, etc. I suggest the obvious for walking, a walking shoe.
 Walking shoes typically have heels and toes that are rounded up to reduce impact on heel strike and increase energy during push-off.
-Here's how to decide what type of walking shoe to buy depending on your foot type and your
+Here's how to decide what type of walking shoe to buy depending on your foot type and your foot strike.

 - If you over pronate and have flat feet, avoid shoes with excessive cushioning because they lack stability and motion control.
 Shoes that feel as soft as bedroom slippers, lack support, or are excessively bouncy are not a good choice for over-pronators.
 Instead, purchase shoes with firm midsoles and pronation-control features.
 I also recommend over-the-counter full-length arch supports for over-pronators.
 They can decrease pressure by as much as 33%.
 Powerfeet and Superfeet full-length insoles are two good choices and can be located online.